-- this information guide (important); - toiletry items (toothbrush, hair brush etc.); - loose fitting clothes to exercise in and to wear home; - bring your walker labelled with your name; - comfortable, closed toe and heel shoes/slippers with non-slip soles.
-Your shoes should be roomy since you will have some swelling in your feet; - if you wear elastic support stockings, bring them with you; - eve glasses and reading materials; - hearing aids; - your medication, following the instructions given to you during your appointment at the Pre-Admission Clinic; - if needed, credit card information for items such as hospital TV rental.
+- this information guide (important); - If you are admitted, toiletries (toothbrush, hairbrush, etc.); - loose fitting clothes to exercise in and to wear home; - bring your walker labelled with your name - comfortable, closed toe and heel shoes/slippers with non-slip soles.
+Your shoes should be roomy since you will have some swelling in your feet; - eye glasses and reading materials; - hearing aids; - your medication, following the instructions given to you during your appointment at the Pre-Admission Clinic; - a light snack if your surgery is day surgery - a credit card number if you are admitted and plan to stay overnight and plan to rent a TV.